Dean’s Advisory Board

-Linda Sloane Kay is executive vice president of Century Bank.
-Kay serves as a director of Century Bank and Century Bancorp, Inc. (NASDAQ: CNBKA), while providing leadership as a member of the Bank’s Management, Executive and Loan Committees.
+Linda Sloane Kay is the past Vice Chair of the Board of Directors of Century Bank and Century Bancorp, Inc. It was the largest family controlled bank in New England.
 She also served for a decade on the Boston University’s Board of Overseers.
 She is a Magna Cum Laude graduate of Boston University and a graduate of the ABA Stonier Graduate School of Banking.
-Century Bank is a 49-year-old regional bank with 27 branches in greater Boston and approaching $5 billion of total assets.

 Peter Kravitz (CGS’68, CAS’70, LAW’73)

 Peter Kravitz was in the class of 1968 at CGS, 1970 at Boston University College of Arts and Sciences and 1973 at Boston University School of Law.
 He also received a L.L.M. from Georgetown University Law Center in 1976.
 While at CGS, Peter served as a delegate at large to the BU Student Senate in 1966-67 and as president of the CGS Student Senate in 1967-68.
 After graduating from Boston University School of Law, Peter served as law clerk to the Honorable Perry Barber on the Connecticut Supreme Court, then moved to Washington, D.C. where he practiced banking law as a senior attorney with the FDIC and later in private practice.
 Peter then became a federal lobbyist, retiring in 2013 as director of Congressional affairs at the American Institute of Certified Public Accountants.